Synaptics: Technology

-Products
+Products and services

+Synaptics originally focused on developing touch technology products and later expanded into IoT technology.
+In 1992, Synaptics introduced a chip designed to read magnetic characters on checks, notable for its higher accuracy and speed in handling poorly printed text compared to conventional technologies.
+The chip produced by Synaptics I-1000 was used in the Gemstone Onyx check reader of Verifone.

+In the automotive industry, Synaptics has developed technology that enables drivers to adjust heating controls on touch screens while wearing thick gloves in freezing temperatures.
+In September 2018, the company began testing fingerprint technology in cars.
+This biometric system allows vehicle owners to personalize settings such as music preferences, seat adjustments, navigation options, and temperature settings based on fingerprint recognition.
+It also enables parents to implement geofencing limits to control where and how far teenage drivers can travel.

-The company originally focused on developing touch technology products and later expanded into IoT technology.
-As of 2022, the company develops and markets products for connectivity, sensing, and processing, as well as touch and display drivers, focused on the IoT market.
-In addition to developing workspace technology such as docking stations, Synaptics' technology is used in devices including gaming systems, media systems, cars, and virtual reality headsets.
+As of 2024, Synaptics develops and markets products for connectivity, sensing, and processing, as well as touch and display drivers, focused on the IoT market.
+In addition to developing developing enterprise workspace technology such as docking stations.
+Synaptics' technology is used in devices including PCs, wearables, drones, gaming systems, media systems, cars, industrial security and monitoring equipment, and virtual reality headsets.

 Its connectivity products include wireless connectivity, such as Wi-Fi and Bluetooth products, and technology such as its wireless device communications protocol, Matter, which enables devices to operate together regardless of their different wireless interfaces.
 Synaptics acquired DisplayLink in 2020, adding that company's hardware technology for docking stations and video conferencing, and software for graphics connectivity to its products.
 It also develops wired connection products such as converters for USB Type-C to HDMI or DisplayPort, for high resolution video display.